-In blockchain industry, trustless systems are implemented by means of decentralization.
-By introducing clear rules operationalized with use of smart contracts, and in absence of central authorities, it is possible to create a fair ecosystem where all the parties have clear rights and responsibilities.
-Does it also imply that you could, in principle, move labor onto a blockchain?
-In such a world of decentralized workforce, individuals could navigate themselves in a large ecosystem, gradually build a set of professional competences – or even, build the whole careers – without being dependent on authorities’ decisions or biased personal opinions.
-One platform created with a purpose of creating such a friendly marketplace, is Moonlight.
+In such a world of the decentralized workforce, individuals could navigate themselves in a large ecosystem, and gradually build a set of professional competencies – or even, build their whole careers – without being dependent on authorities’ decisions or biased personal opinions.
+One platform created to create such a friendly marketplace is Moonlight.
 The main goal of this initiative is to optimize employment both from the employer’s and employee’s point of view.

 Furthermore, completing tasks requires skills.
 There is a hierarchy of skills configured in the network, and in this nested, hierarchical structure, relationships between different skills are determined.
 For each task, a list of recommended skills needs to be specified by the issuer.
 Resolvers acquire skills associated with particular tasks by successfully fulfilling the tasks, and can be paid according to a few different schemes (‘post-paid’, ‘pre-paid’, ‘staked’ – dependent on previous tasks, ‘flex’ – dependent on the details of job execution, or ‘periodic’).
 In the future, grading the level of completion of the task will also be possible.

-Moonlight has a number of hardwired mechanisms designed to track competencies of the organizations.
-After completion of the task, issuer and resolver need to review each other.
+Moonlight has several hardwired mechanisms designed to track the competencies of the organizations.
+After completion of the task, the issuer and resolver need to review each other.
 All the reviews are registered on the blockchain and are openly available to all members of the marketplace.
-Furthermore, in order to secure objectivity, reviewing the quality of the task completion can be delegated by the issuer to another resolver as a separate task.
+Furthermore, to secure objectivity, reviewing the quality of the task completion can be delegated by the issuer to another resolver as a separate task.

-Another possible caveat is that, in certain class of tasks oriented at machine learning and big data, pure computational power can decide about the anticipated time of task completion, therefore, organizations with biggest clouds might have privilege over others.
-However, in most circumstances, whenever human labor is necessary, e.g. in tasks that require creative writing or programming new solutions, this is not the case.
+Another possible caveat is that, in a certain class of tasks oriented at machine learning and big data, pure computational power can decide the anticipated time of task completion, therefore, organizations with the biggest clouds might have privilege over others.
+However, in most circumstances, whenever human labour is necessary, e.g. in tasks that require creative writing or programming new solutions, this is not the case.